Russia poisoned Alexei Navalny with dart frog toxin, European nations say

 LONDON (AP) — Russian opposition leader Alexei Navalny was poisoned by the Kremlin with a rare and lethal toxin found in the skin of poison dart frogs, five European countries said Saturday.

-The foreign ministries of the U.K., France, Germany, Sweden and the Netherlands said analysis of samples taken from Navalny's body “conclusively confirmed the presence of epibatidine.”
-It is a neurotoxin found in the skin of dart frogs in South America that is not found naturally in Russia, they said.
+The foreign ministries of the U.K., France, Germany, Sweden and the Netherlands said analysis in European labs of samples taken from Navalny's body “conclusively confirmed the presence of epibatidine.”
+The neurotoxin secreted by dart frogs in South America is not found naturally in Russia, they said.

 A joint statement said: “Russia had the means, motive and opportunity to administer this poison.”

-They five countries said they were reporting Russia to the Organization for the Prohibition of Chemical Weapons for a breach of the Chemical Weapons Convention.
+The five countries said they were reporting Russia to the Organization for the Prohibition of Chemical Weapons for a breach of the Chemical Weapons Convention.
+There was no immediate comment from the organization.

-The announcement came as Navalny's widow, Yulia Navalnaya, attended the Munich Security Conference in Germany as the second anniversary of Navalny's death approaches.

 Navalny, who crusaded against official corruption and staged massive anti-Kremlin protests as President Vladimir Putin’s fiercest foe, died in an Arctic penal colony on Feb.
 16, 2024, while serving a 19-year sentence that he believed to be politically motivated.